-Then you also want to consider how far out the awning projects.
+Then you also want to consider how far out the awning projects are.
 Do you want it for decorative purposes?
 Do you want it to provide cover?
 Do you want the canopy to be used as a place for customers to gather?
 These are all factors that will impact how far the canopy jets out.

 Talk to your awning specialists about fit.
 This is how your commercial awnings will connect to the structure.
 What will be used to fit the awning and make it a part of your structure?

 Fabric awnings are made of fabric, of course.
-Yet, it's not as simple as buying a piece of fabric at the fabric store to create an awning.
+Yet, it’s not as simple as buying a piece of fabric at the fabric store to create an awning.
 The fabrics used in awnings are highly specialized.
-They are of the highest quality awning fabric and are made of an inert acrylic fiber that are chemically treated for exterior use.
+They are of the highest quality awning fabric and are made of inert acrylic fiber that is chemically treated for exterior use.

-This fabric is then milled into an industrial strength, exterior thread before being custom loomed into colorful designs and patterns.
+This fabric is then milled into an industrial-strength exterior thread before being custom-loomed into colorful designs and patterns.
 Again, they are treated to resist stains, dirt and SUV degradation to withstand the inevitable elements endured from being outside.
-Sunbrella’s Awning/Marine-grade fabrics are the highest-grade in the industry.
+Sunbrella’s Awning/Marine-grade fabrics are the highest grade in the industry.